Farshad-Hasanpour/react-gridizer/Readme.md

 # React-Gridizer
-A simple-to-use React library to create responsive applications
+A simple-to-use and lightweight React package for creating responsive applications

 ## Installation
 `yarn add react-gridizer`